Light source: LED (140W)

 - DNR: Off, Low, Medium, High and Auto

-Auch was die Audio output Regarding the two 5 watt speakers, there are more setting options in HDMI mode.
+Also with regard to the audio output via the two 5 watt speakers, there are more setting options in HDMI mode.
 The following can be set:

 - Sound mode: Standard, Music, News, Movie, Game and User